Paul V. Malloy

-Paul V. Malloy is the presiding circuit court judge for Ozaukee County, Wisconsin.
+Paul V. Malloy was the presiding circuit court judge for Ozaukee County, Wisconsin.

 Education and career

 Malloy graduated with a bachelor's degree in business administration from the University of Wisconsin-Milwaukee in 1981 and received a J.D. degree from John Marshall Law School (Chicago) in 1985.
 He was appointed to the bench in 2002 then elected to a full six-year term in 2003.
-He was re-elected in 2009 and 2015.
-His current term expires in 2021.
+He was re-elected in 2009, 2015 and 2021.

 Malloy was involved in a number of disputes with fellow Ozaukee County Judge Joseph Voiland.

 In 2019, Malloy ordered that 234,000 voters who were flagged as having potentially moved and who did not respond to a mailing should be removed from the state's voter rolls.
 Wisconsin's Attorney General Josh Kaul filed a notice of appeal to halt the purging, acting on behalf of the state's Elections Commission which was split 3-3, and requested a stay of Malloy's order.
 The issue was brought before the court by the conservative nonprofit law firm the Wisconsin Institute for Law and Liberty (WILL).
 The lawsuit demanded that the Wisconsin Election Commission respond to a "Movers Report," generated from voter data analysis produced by the Electronic Registration Information Center (ERIC), a national, non-partisan partnership funded in 2012 by the Pew Charitable Trusts.
 ERIC shares voter registration information to improve the accuracy of voter rolls.

 The ERIC report tagged 234,039 voters, roughly 7% of all registrants in the state, who it believed may have moved to an address that had not yet been updated on their voter registration forms.
 Notifications were sent to all those voters that their registration needed to be updated.
 Sixty thousand of those letters were found to be undeliverable.
 Twenty three hundred voters confirmed that their registrations were correct and 16,500 had registered at their current addresses.
 Registrations of those found to be deceased would be removed.
 The Commission estimated that the verification process would take 12–24 months to complete before action was taken to remove those former voters whose registrations remained unresolved.
 On January 2, 2020, WILL said it asked the circuit court to hold the Elections Commission in contempt, fining it up to $12,000 daily, until it advanced Malloy's December 17, 2019, order to purge from the voting rolls hundreds of thousands of registered voters who possibly have moved to a different address.